 It will take a while for the industry to get used to the eSIM.
-Smaller phone companies will need to negotiate deals with the wholesale arms of the bigger phone companies in order to get access to the provisioning infrastructure that can connect customers to their billing systems. (our prediction here has been borne out.
-Smaller phone companies do not have eSIM plans for the Apple watch available at launch.)
-The major ‘retail’ phone company brands you know, Telstra, Vodafone have been testing the eSIM for some time and will certainly have plans at launch.
+Smaller phone companies (MVNOs) will need to negotiate deals with the wholesale arms of the bigger phone companies in order to get access to the provisioning infrastructure that can connect customers to their billing systems.
+Our prediction here has been borne out.
+The Australian Competition and Consumer Commission currently addressed this issue, stating that they are keeping a close watch for MVNO’s to get access to the eSIM service provider market.
+MVNOs do not currently have eSIM plans for the Apple watch available.
+The major ‘retail’ phone company brands you know, Telstra, Optus, and Vodafone have been testing the eSIM for some time and currently are the only Telcos who have plans available.

-- You will be able to use one phone number for your Apple Phone and Watch:
+- eSIM plans allow you to share one phone number for your Apple Phone and Watch:

 - Bigger phone companies have data sharing facilities :

-The Apple SIM originally appeared back in late 2014.
+The Apple SIM originally appeared over 7 years ago.
 It’s what drew our attention to the whole area of the eSIM.
 Apple has been experimenting with the customer acceptability of their proposed solutions for some time.

 Importantly, the Apple SIM was a physical SIM provided to people buying an iPad by Apple.
 The Apple SIM was not provided to the user by a phone company.
 That’s quite a big deal.
 It’s like BP building a small car…